DoctorLai/health-checks/README.md

 No docker - as you probably can't run docker on it.
 You can either run it in `screen` or `pm2` (install via `npm install pm2 -g`) so that it will stay in background.

 ### Config.json
 Change `config.json.sample` to `config.json` and modify the content necessary - which should be pretty straightforward.
+If `expectedContent` is empty, this check will be ignored.

 Run `npm install` to install the missing dependencies.